aimeesunflower/discord-cute/README.md

 - /cat - Posts a random cute picture from r/thecatdimension.
 - /pig - Posts a random cute picture from r/pigtures.
 - /lit - Posts a random cute picture from r/natureisfuckinglit.
+- /fcute - Posts a random cute picture from r/natureisfuckingcute.
 - /help - Shows a list of all available commands.
 - /ping - Pong!
 - /invite - Shows the invite link for this bot.